developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 Let's take a look at the CloudTrail logs to see the successful request and response.

+???+ note "CloudTrail TF Code"

+      There is a minimal reproducible example TF code available if you haven't setup your CloudTrail Logs yet[^10].

-??? example "Click to see more"
+??? example "Click to expand"

       ```json title="" hl_lines="20-25 37-38"
       -8<- "docs/codes/0007/cloudtrail-ci-log.json"